opendocsg/slw-judgments-backfill/2016_SGHC_272/report.md

 _Criminal Law_ – _Statutory offences_ – _Misuse of Drugs Act_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 40 of 2016 was allowed by the Court of Appeal on 12 February 2018.
-See [2018] SGCA 9.]
+See <span class="citation">[2018] SGCA 9</span>.]

 8 December 2016 Judgment reserved.